GasserElbanna/serab-byols/README.md

 import serab_byols

 model_name = 'default'
-checkpoint_path = 'checkpoints/default2048_BYOLAs64x96-2105311814-e100-bs256-lr0003-rs42.pth'
+checkpoint_path = 'serab-byols/checkpoints/default2048_BYOLAs64x96-2105311814-e100-bs256-lr0003-rs42.pth'
 # Load model with weights - located in the root directory of this repo
 model = serab_byols.load_model(checkpoint_path, model_name)

-# Create a batch of 2 white noise clips that are 2-seconds long for the sake of example
+# Create a batch of 2 white noise clips that are 2-seconds long as a dummy example
 # and compute scene embeddings for each clip
 frame_duration = 1000 #ms
 hop_size = 50 #ms